 When is it acceptable to discount the loss of critical habitat for Federally-listed threatened species in favor of an outdated mining law?
 Please explain how weak mitigation of trucking fish around a subterranean tunnel makes up for the loss of spawning and rearing habitat for Snake River steelhead and spring/summer Chinook salmon?
 The Endangered Species Act protects Chinook salmon, Snake River steelhead and bull trout.
 The formal consultation has not begun yet, but the public is not able to comment on the biological assessment so the analysis in the DEIS is the only opportunity for the public to weigh in on important issues.
-Unmitigated habitat loss for the duration of operations of 20 plus potentially decades longer if the expansion outlined in the prefeasibility study pans out.
+Unmitigated habitat loss for the duration of operations of 20 years plus potentially decades longer if the expansion outlined in the prefeasibility study pans out.
 Water temperature will increase within the project site and downstream of the project and its analysis area to the detriment of aquatic biota and indirectly the terrestrial wildlife and human health.
 This project will eliminate the adfluvial bull trout population from the upper East Fork South Fork Salmon River.

 There will be habitat loss, reduced fish movement in Meadow Creek and no passage due to Meadow Creek being blocked by the tailings storage facility.
 Existing populations of all 3 ESA-listed fish and native fish in Johnson Creek, the South Fork Salmon River and its tributaries would be threatened by the high risk of a hazardous material and/or fuel spill along the roadways leading to the mine site, not to mention risk to the Payette River and Salmon River system from highway 55 and 95 mine traffic, which would be substantial and downplayed in the DEIS.

 The claims in the DEIS that mining for antimony will decrease the dependence of our country’s supply from China are disingenuous.
 The irony of this falsehood is that the use of this element is completely dependent on its being refined in China.
 It is extremely unlikely that antimony will ever leave the proposed site as it is uneconomical and dangerous to transport the raw material to Portland, ship across the Pacific to China for refinement.
 Please disclose and address the reality of mining for antimony as well as the excess of antimony as a byproduct of gold mining in Nevada currently.